 Age can be seen as a plus or a minus by an employer.
 How employers see age will vary.
 Your areas of expertise will add to your appeal for an employer who equates age with maturity, and your expertise will offset age for an employer who sees age as a minus.
 Both employers will see your age in the larger context of your skills and valuable experience.
 [Read More...]

-Whether my client comes to me for career exploration and/or help with the job search, we are likely to discuss career priorities.
-We consider priorities as the circles around the center of a target.
-The bullseye is the actual job as it might appear in a job description.
-The career priorities are other factors that are important for you to have a rich and satisfying life.
+We look at priorities as the circles around the center of a target.
+The bullseye is the position as it might appear in a job description.
+The priorities are factors that are important for you to have a rich and satisfying life.

+These priorities matter.
 Your co-workers matter.
 Your manager matters.
-What your organization is doing in the world may matter a great deal.
-Priorities are not the job, but they are very much part of your work life.
-My clients and I take them seriously in our work.
+What your organization is doing in the world may matter to you.
+Priorities are not the job itself, but they are key to your work life and to your work satisfaction.
+My clients and I take them seriously.

 I spoke this week to a woman about my services.
 Let me call her Susan.
 It gradually became clear that Susan believed her success in career coaching would depend entirely and totally on me.
 So she was understandably nervous about turning herself over to be “fixed”.